spatie/vue-table-component/README.md

 ## Retrieving data asynchronously

-The component can fetch data in an asynchronous manner, eg fetching data from a server.
+The component can fetch data in an asynchronous manner.
+The most common use case for this is fetching data from a server.

 Do use the feature you should pass a function to the `data` prop.
 The function will receive an object with `filters`, `sort` and `page`.
 You can use this data to fetch the right data.
 The function should return an object with there properties: